gep13-talks/CakeDemos/PITCHME.md

 ## Demos

 Note:
-Mention laptop setup
+Mention laptop setup:

-Working in offline mode
+* Working in offline mode
-All commands are still executed as they would be if doing it in reallife Only slightly modified bootstrapper and configuration file Show Visual Studio solution, and explain project structure
+* All commands are still executed as they would be if doing it in reallife
+* Only slightly modified bootstrapper and configuration file

 ---